gbarbalinardo/heat-conductivity-hnemd/README.md

 * The main code is a standalone C code:
   * kappa_hnemd.cpp

-* The following Matlab script can be used to analyze the data:
+* The following Matlab script in the "20" directory can be used to analyze the data:
   * plot_kappa.m

 ## Unit system